There are no precautionary boil water advisories

 Board of Directors

-In an effort to continue to provide our customers with quality service and pursuant to IURC (Indiana Utility Regulatory Commission) Order in Cause No. 43869, Edwardsville Water will begin charging service run fees to our customers on January 1, 2019.
+In an effort to continue to provide our customers with quality service and pursuant to IURC (Indiana Utility Regulatory Commission) Order in 30-Day Filing No. 50595, Edwardsville Water will increase their Service Run

-Anytime Utility personnel conduct an investigation into water service issues at a customer’s property they will be charged the service run fee of $25.00.
-The services covered under the service run fee could include but are not limited to, turn-offs, turn-ons, customer requested meter reads and other similar activities.
+The services covered under the Service Run Fee could include, but are not limited to the following: turn-offs, turn-ons, customer requested meter reads, and other similar activities.

 Edwardsville Water Corporation IS NOT responsible for the timeliness or accuracy of payments made through ANY third party payment service.
 Please contact our office directly at 812-948-0900 for billing questions and additional information.